Serverless architecture done right: How to build event-driven architectures

 For a step-by-step guide on implementing event-driven architecture in AWS, including best practices for SQS, SNS, and EventBridge, check out our detailed deep dive on event-driven serverless architectures.

-3 common mistakes in serverless architecture (and how to fix them)
+3 common mistakes in serverless architecture

 While serverless architecture simplifies infrastructure management, many teams unknowingly introduce performance bottlenecks, unnecessary costs, and vendor lock-in by following traditional development patterns.